martinvuyk/forge-tools/README.md

         return a # error gets transferred
     elif a.err == "IndexError":
-        return a # error message gets transferred elif a.err: # some undefined error after an API change return a
+        return a # error message gets transferred elif a.err: # some unknow error after an API change return a
     return "success"
 ```